How to Plan the Perfect History Tour of Kentucky’s Second Oldest Town

 Get to know the origins of America’s signature spirit

-Bardstown, Kentucky, is where people can explore the true heartbeat of Bourbon.
-The town plays host to no less than seven powerhouse distilleries (with more opening every day), and continues to drive the ongoing cultural legacy around making fine Bourbon.
+Bardstown, Kentucky, is where people can explore the true heartbeat of bourbon.
+The town and county plays host to no less than eight powerhouse distilleries (with more opening this year!), and continues to drive the ongoing cultural legacy around making fine bourbon.

 Start your historical escapade with a visit to the Oscar Getz Museum of Whiskey History.
 Not only is the building itself historic, having been built in the early 1800s, but inside, visitors embark on self-guided tours to view an impressive collection of rare and antique whiskey bottles, industry art and artifacts, and historical documents that all chronicle the birth and maturation of American whiskey.
 The museum also includes exhibits on Presidents George Washington and Abraham Lincoln, authentic moonshine and whiskey stills, novelty advertisements from throughout the industry’s history, specialty spirits containers, and more.
 Guided tours are also available, but this little slice of Bardstown history is worth taking your time on!